Camping Hacks

 You have a fishing tackle box full of pocketknives and hooks, but you forgot to bring the sharpening stone again.
 This is one of the very few times you’ll be glad that not everyone sticks to the “leave no trace” principle.

 The world is filled with trash, including the woods, so you won’t have a hard time finding broken glass near your camp.
 Find a piece that has a flat edge to avoid getting cut.
 To sharpen your knife, rub the sharp side of the glass over the blade.
-Now you can relax outside your fishing tent
+Now you can relax outside your tent.

 If you have more time on your hands, there’s another great way you can sharpen your knives.
 Grab a handful of sand.
 If you can’t find any, you can make some.
 Crush small stones into a pulp with a bigger one.

 Then, snap a branch off a tree.
 It should be at least 3 inches in diameter.
 The moisture within the branch acts as a lubricant, so it’s important for the branch to be alive.
-If you’re feeling guilty, make it up to the tree by donating some money to a forest conservation organisation.
+If you’re feeling guilty, make it up to the tree by donating some money to a forest conservation organization.

 Now, use your dull knife to angrily shave the bark off the branch.
 If you want to torment yourself even more, carve down the branch so that it’s flat.
 This will make everything much easier later on.